-A classmate pointed them out to me.
+A classmate pointed it out to me.
 "Try these.
 They taste like lemons," she said.
 And so they did.

 I'd pinch off a few of the tangy leaves and chew on them, swallowing the lemony liquid.
-Looking back, I'm glad I didn't make a steady diet out of them, and neither should you: Eating too much violet wood sorrel or any other sorrel can can cause a problem with kidney stone, gout or rheumatism.
+Looking back, I'm glad I didn't make a steady diet out of them, and neither should you.
+Eating too much violet wood sorrel or any other sorrel can cause a problem with kidney stones, gout or rheumatism.

 This lovely, delicate flower grows in the wild through a large portion of the United States and is considered an Old World plant coming from Europe.

 You can even grow violet wood sorrel in your backyard.
 Find the seeds here.

 So how can you recognize it?
 This is a tiny plant with dark green or purplish, heart-shaped leaves that grow in groups of three, and the leaves will fold up either at night or in bad weather.

 Sorrel will produce flowers in the spring that are either lavender, pink, yellow or white.
 The plant looks like clover, and the two are often confused, but both sorrel and clover are edible.
 The color of the plant will depend on the amount of exposure it gets to sunlight.

 It's called wood sorrel for a reason: You typically find it in wooded areas.

 It's more prevalent in the eastern half of the United States, but I found it in Oklahoma, and it has also been found in Kansas and Nebraska.

 It doesn't like competition, so it will more likely grow on bare ground.